ConMeZO: Adaptive Descent-Direction Sampling for Gradient-Free Finetuning of Large Language Models: ZEROTH-ORDER OPTIMIZATION

 We consider solving the following problem with \emph{zeroth-order optimization} (ZO),

 where a direct access to the gradient is unavailable.
 Instead, we assume access to only a ZO oracle which can compute the objective value at any given point \citep{nesterov2017random}.
 This setting arises when gradients are challenging or costly to compute \citep{liu2020primer}.
-ZO problem is usually solved by applying gradient descent (GD) using a ZO gradient estimator, like the Simultaneous Perturbation Stochastic Approximation (SPSA) \citep{spall1992multivariate}), computed via function value evaluations at perturbed points.
-We use the following popular stochastic ZO estimator which perturbs the point along randomly sampled directions \citep{nesterov2017random,duchi2015optimal}.
+The ZO problem is usually solved by applying gradient descent (GD) using a ZO gradient estimator, like the Simultaneous Perturbation Stochastic Approximation (SPSA) \citep{spall1992multivariate}, computed via function value evaluations at perturbed points.
+We use the following popular stochastic ZO estimator which perturbs the point along randomly sampled directions \citep{nesterov2017random,duchi2015optimal}. \begin{Definition} The stochastic ZO gradient estimate (ZOGE) of $f$ at $x$ using ${z}$ sampled randomly from an isotropic distribution like $\mathcal{N}(0, I_d)$ or $\mathcal{U}(\sqrt{d}\, \mathbb{S}^{d-1})$ and a smoothing parameter $\lambda > 0$ is given by